The Oldest House in Santa Fe

 You can also see old photographs of what the Oldest House looked like over the years.
 This house and the San Miguel Chapel are some of the coolest things to do in Santa Fe, New Mexico!

-Hours: Open from 9 am to 6 pm daily and free to enter.
+Hours: Open from 10:00 am to 5:00 pm Monday – Saturday and from 11:00 am to 5:00 pm on Sunday.
+It is free to enter.

 Address: 215 East De Vargas Street, Santa Fe (located a short walk from the Loretto Chapel).